fgallovic/RIKsrf/examples/README.md

 ----------------------------------------------

 ####List of available examples:
- - `Napa-apparentSTFs`: Evaluates slip rate functions for the Napa earthquake and apparent source time functions for selected nearfield stations.
+ - `Napa`: Evaluates slip rate functions for the Napa earthquake.
+The example includes evaluation of apparent source time functions in subdirectory `apparentSTFs` and additional files to calculate full-wavefield seismograms using Axitra in subdirectory `1Dsynthetics`.
- - `Napa-synthetics`: Evaluates slip rate functions for the Napa earthquake and synthetic seismograms using full-wavefield 1D Green's functions.
+ - More will come.

 Good luck!